liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step2.md

 If there are any failures with creating the databasechangelog table, managing the lock, marking the change sets ran, or anything else.
 [GOTO step 3](milestone1-step3.md).

 Once `update` works, any Liquibase functionality that doesn't rely on modeled changes or snapshot should work.
-For example, all of this should work:
+For example, all of these should work:

 - `liquibase rollback-count 2`
 - `liquibase history`